Drizzle Next Guide

 script to create test users.

-If auth was enabled, users will be able to sign in at /signin
+Users will be able to sign in at /login

 and access a user dashboard at /dashboard